chingu-voyages/v17-vue-team-01/README.md

 node app.js
 ```
 ### To implement a development database you need to:
-Create an account with mongoDB and start a local database
+Create an account with mongoDB and start a local database <br/>
+Local backend will be connected with local mongoDB on localhost port 27017
 ### Change all API routes to localhost server instead chingutime server
 ### To implement the frontend server you need to:
 ```